siduction/sidu-manual/data/en/0301-hd-install_en.md

 Pressing the **`Enter`** key will bring up more options that allow additional settings.
 Finally, a prompt appears, asking to enter the password twice.

-siduction specific desktop icons (for the manual and IRC) must be added yourself.
+siduction specific desktop icons (for the manual and IRC) must be added by yourself.

 To remove a user, enter: